snap-stanford/snapworld/README.md

 Metrics
 -------

-To view metrics graphs associated with a given run, do
+To view metrics graphs associated with a given run, log into iln01 and

     1. % cd python
         Currently it has to be run from this directory.